vsbuffalo/stanhl/README.md

     stanhl(m)

     ```

+## Highlighting Stan Models from File

+You can also highlight a model directly from a `.stan` file:

+    mesquite_file <- system.file("inst", "extdata", "mesquite_volume.stan",
+                                 package="stanhl")
+    stanhl_file(mesquite_file)

+	# Then run your Stan model directly from file with something like:
+	# stan(mesquite_file, data=mesquite_data)

 ## Styles

-You can change Pygments [style](http://pygments.org/docs/styles/) with:
+You can change Pygments [style](http://pygments.org/docs/styles/) used in syntax
+highlighting with:

      > stanhl_styles() # get available style list (depends on Pygments plugins)
      [1] "monokai"  "manni"    "rrt"      "perldoc"  "borland"  "colorful"